SolderedElectronics/Inkplate-documentation/source/index.rst

 Welcome to Inkplate's documentation!
 ======================================

-| Inkplate is a powerful, energy-efficient, Wi-Fi enabled ESP32 series of boards with a recycled e-paper displays.
+| Inkplate is a powerful, energy-efficient, Wi-Fi enabled ESP32 series of boards with a recycled e-paper display.
 It's open hardware supported by an open-source software library, and it's easy to program, regardless of whether you prefer MicroPython or the Arduino IDE.
 It comes in different versions of screen sizes.
 |
 | At this page, you'll find full Inkplate documentation.